 - Information and instructions are systematically available in English in the carriages, on the platforms and in the station ;

-In short, this is the most accessible line in the archipelago for non-Japanese speaking visitors.
+In short, this is the most accessible line in Tokyo for non-Japanese-speaking visitors.

 Navigating the Yamanote Line

-The Yamanote line travels 34,5 km in one hour, with trains departing every two minutes during the day and every 30 seconds during rush hours.
-It is best to avoid rush hours as it is very crowded.
-The train service begins its services around 4.30am and run until 1am.
-To ensure to have the accurate operating time of the train line in Japan, we recommend you to check Jorudan.
+The Yamanote line travels 34.5 kilometers in one hour, with trains departing every two minutes during the day and every 30 seconds during rush hours.
+It is best to avoid rush hour on the Yamanote Line, especially, as it is very crowded, servicing the most prominent stations in Tokyo's center.
+The train service begins its service around 4.30 AM and runs until 1 AM the next day.
+Unlike train systems in other countries, one's in Japan do not run 24 hours, which is something those venturing out late at night in Tokyo should be aware of.
+To ensure the accurate operating time of the train line in Japan, we recommend you check the dedicated train travel phone application, Jorudan.

 From Tokyo to Tamachi Stations

-Tokyo station is the terminus for most shinkansen services and classic JR lines.
-The station is divided into two parts: Marunouchi and Yaesu.
+Tokyo station is the terminus for most Shinkansen bullet train services and classic JR lines.
+The train station is divided into two parts: Marunouchi and Yaesu.

-A short walk north-west from the Marunouchi exit will lead you to the Imperial Palace and the Imperial Palace East Gardens.
+A short walk north-west from the Marunouchi exit of the station will lead you to the Imperial Palace and the Imperial Palace East Gardens.
 The palace is built on the site of the former Edo Castle.
-The palace was completed in 1888 and is now the residence of Emperor Akihito.
+It was completed in 1888 and is now the residence of Emperor Akihito.

-Most areas are not accessible to the public, but you can visit the East Gardens, which include a Japanese-style garden (Tues. - Thurs. and Sat. -Mon., 9 am - 4:30 pm, Nov-Feb, 4pm, free).
+Most areas are not accessible to the public, but you can visit the East Gardens, which include a Japanese-style garden.

-You can also walk to the National Museum of Modern Art, which displays the largest collection of modern Japanese art as well as Western-style paintings (Tues. - Sun., 10 am to 5 pm, 8pm Fridays, ¥420).
+You can also walk to the National Museum of Modern Art, which displays the largest collection of modern Japanese art as well as Western-style paintings.

-Alight here for the tourist information center.
-Take the International Forum Exit.
+Get off the train here for the tourist information center and take the International Forum exit.

-A five-minute walk from Yurakucho is Ginza, considered the most fashionable shopping district in Japan.
+A five-minute walk from Yurakucho Station is Ginza, considered the most fashionable shopping district in Japan.

-The birthplace of the railway in Japan.
-At nearby Shiodome, you can visit the Former Shimbashi Station, a replica of Japan's first station building (Tues. - Sun., 11 am - 6 pm, free).
+Shimbashi and Shimbashi Station are seen as the birthplace of the railway and the train system in Japan.
+At nearby Shiodome, you can visit the former Shimbashi Station, a replica of Japan's first train station building.

 Hama Rikyu Garden is a 10-15 minute walk from the station.
-It is one of Tokyo's best-known landscape gardens and dates back 300 years (daily, 9 am - 5 pm, ¥300).
+It is one of Tokyo's best-known landscape gardens and dates back 300 years.

 Change here for the Tokyo Monorail to Haneda Airport.